buzzqw/TUS/OBSS/OBSSv2-eng.md

 In OBSS there is no clear distinction between good and evil, law and chaos, between what is right and what is wrong.

-In OBSS there are Traits, aspects and characterial nuances that **contribute** to the character' \*\*s background, help the player to roleplay better, and can provide those guidelines to interpret the character they wanted to create more correctly.
+In OBSS there are Traits, aspects and character nuances that **contribute** to the character' \*\*s background, help the player to roleplay better, and can provide those guidelines to interpret the character they wanted to create more correctly.

 A Trait is a detail that helps to better frame the character, outlines the main characteristics giving it different nuances.

 **Each player chooses 5 Traits for their character at character creation.** These will suggest the character' \*\*s actions and choices.

 >> **Choosing Traits**: Traits are not the character, they don' \*\*t block or fix it eternal in time.
 A character is always constantly evolving and so is its character, morals, behavior, and desires.
-Don' \*\*t be rigid but use Traits to give you suggestions from which to draw inspiration.
+Don' \*\*t be rigid, but use Traits to give you suggestions from which to draw inspiration.

 Traits have no positive or negative connotation, they only serve to frame the character and understand which Patron is more interested in the character.
 They don' \*\*t want to define whether you are good or bad, everyone has their own morals regardless of the Traits possessed.